StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/adjust-dashboard-refresh-frequency.md

 # Adjust Dashboard Refresh Frequency

-This topic provides step-by-step instructions for adjusting [dashboard](about-dashboards.md) refresh frequency in TheHive.
+Adjust [dashboard](about-dashboards.md) refresh frequency in TheHive to control how often dashboard data updates automatically.

 If you need to pause dashboard refresh and prevent users from re-enabling it due to performance issues, see [Pause Dashboard Refresh](../../organization/configure-organization/manage-ui-configuration/pause-dashboard-refresh.md).